maevadevs/Webpack-Config-General/readme.md

 ## Installation

-- Download from Github repo
+- Clone from this Github repo
 - All front-end files and folders should go under `/src`
 - All front-end production build output will be generated in `/dist`
 - Backend is currently defined under `server.js`: Change `package.json` scripts if customizing